PaperBag42/Ableton-Auto-Save/README.md

 ## How To Use

-Download and run the latest executable from the [releases page](https://github.com/PaperBag42/Ableton-Auto-Save/releases).
+Download and install the latest version from the [releases page](https://github.com/PaperBag42/Ableton-Auto-Save/releases).

 Configure the program however you like and press "OK".
 After that, the program will continue to run in the background.

 ![Setup Menu](_images/setup.png)

 If you change your mind about any of the configurations, simply right-click on the tray menu icon and choose "Configure" to change them.
-You can also exit or uninstall the program from this tray menu.
+You can also exit the program from this tray menu.

 ![Tray Menu](_images/tray.png)